-MBRU are to satisfy student achievement MBRU uses a letter-based grading system and progression requirements, promote to report course grades in Years 1-5.
-Assessments are typically scored on a (courses and programs), and evaluate the into a letter grade.
+MBRU uses a letter-based grading system to report course grades in Years 1-5.
+Assessments are typically scored on a percentage scale (0-100) and converted into a letter grade.
 The GPA is derived from the weight of each letter grade and course credit hours.

-А
+Grade Grade points Definition

-4.00 Exceptional performance; all course objectives achieved; objectives met in a consistently outstanding manner (A and A-).
+Α 4.00 Exceptional performance; all course objectives achieved; objectives met in a consistently outstanding manner (A and A-).

-A- 3.70
+Α- 3.70

 B+ 3.30 Very good performance; significantly more than the majority of the course objectives achieved (majority being at least two-thirds); objectives met in a consistently thorough manner (B+, B and B-).

 В 3.00

 B- 2.70

 C+ 2.30 Satisfactory performance; an achievement considered by content experts as meeting the course requirements in all respects (C+ and C)

 С 2.00

 C- 1.70 Minimally acceptable performance: less than the majority but more than the minimum required course objectives achieved; objectives met at a minimally acceptable level (C-).

-D+ 1.30 Unacceptable performance: minimum required course objectives not met; no credit earned (D+, D and F).
+D+ 1.30 Borderline performance; not sufficient to progress: no credit earned (D+, D and F).

 D 1.00

 F 0.00

-MIC YEAR 2021-2022 67